joshed-io/mongoid_alize/README.md

 Mongoid::Alize
 ==============
-> Comprehensive, flexible denormalization for Mongoid that stays in sync
+**Comprehensive, flexible denormalization for Mongoid that stays in sync**

+> Everything *and* the kitchen sync...

 Mongoid Alizé helps you improve your Mongoid application's read performance by making it easy to store related data together.

+### 0.3.0 introduces breaking API changes, read the changelog below.

 Features of Mongoid Alizé
 -------------------------
 - Extremely light DSL and easy setup
-- Works from both sides of one-to-one, one-to-many, and many-to-many relations.
+- Works with one-to-one, one-to-many, and many-to-many relations.
 - Callbacks set on both sides of relations keep data in sync.
 Even on destroys!
-- Atomic modifiers and grouped updates used whenever possible for better performance
+- Atomic modifiers are used for superior performance.
-- Specify lists of fields and methods to denormalize, or default to all fields
-- Override individual denormalization callbacks to implement custom behavior like denormalizing asynchronously
+- Supports polymorphic relations as of 0.3.0.
+- Custom callbacks and exposed metadata provide flexibility and extensibility (e.g. asynchronous denormalization)
+- Comprehensive test suite with dozens of examples
+- The [wiki](https://github.com/dzello/mongoid_alize/wiki), soon to be full of war stories and protips.

 Installation
 ------------